by Tony Karp

 to determine which one is the most complex.

-- - A Wizards Guild Sci/Tech Award Submission -<br>'A new cine process combining<br> vintage lenses and artificial intelligence<br> to produce Artificial Impressionism (tm).' - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -
+- - A Wizards Guild Sci/Tech Award Submission -<br>'A new cine process combining<br> vintage lenses and Artificial Intelligence<br> to produce Artificial Impressionism (tm).' - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -

 - A Wizards Guild Sci/Tech Award Submission -